sirech/xmonad/README.markdown

 [XMonad](http://xmonad.org) is a window tiling manager.
 This means that windows are automatically resized and moved for you.

+## Installing XMonad

+Assuming the path to this repository is _MONAD_:

+1. Grab _xmonad_: `sudo apt-get install xmonad`.

+2. Link the config: `mkdir ~/.xmonad && ln -s MONAD/xmonad.hs ~/.xmonad`

-## GNOME and XMonad
+### GNOME and XMonad

 XMonad can be used to replace the default window manager in GNOME (metacity).
-The following steps are needed, assuming the path to this repository is MONAD:

-This process
-1. Grab _xmonad_: `sudo apt-get install xmonad`.

-2. Link the start config: `sudo ln -s MONAD/xmonad.desktop /usr/share/applications`

-3. Link the config: `mkdir ~/.xmonad && ln -s MONAD/xmonad.hs ~/.xmonad`

-4. Tell GNOME to use _xmonad_: `gconftool-2 -s /desktop/gnome/session/required_components/windowmanager xmonad --type string`

-(This can be undone by using the same command, but replacing _xmonad_ with _metacity_)
+The steps are different depending on the Ubuntu distribution.
+Check the subfolders for instructions.

+## Troubleshooting

+If _xmonad_ won't start, try removing the `file ~/.xmonad/xmonad-x86_64-linux`, which will be recreated.